-Public prosecutors must show that digital evidences presented are authentic and have not been tampered.
-At the same time, investigators need to perform a high-value analysis of the digital evidences to find information that proves the guilt or innocence of the suspect in court.
+Public prosecutors must show that digital evidence presented is authentic and has not been tampered.
+At the same time, investigators need to perform a high-value analysis of the digital evidence to find information that proves the guilt or innocence of the suspect in court of law.

-An audit trail shows how, by whom, from where the evidence was handled- all in line with the chain of custody protocols to maintain the integrity of digital evidences.
+An audit trail shows how, by whom, from where the evidence was handled- all in line with the chain of custody protocols to maintain the integrity of digital evidence.

 VIDIZMO audit logs provide information such as an event, IP address from where the event occurred, the user who initiated the event, description of the event, date and time, and other relevant details.
 The system logs all activity — an audit trail report displays which, what, when, and where files have been accessed.

 What deployment options does VIDIZMO provide?

 VIDIZMO also provides the option for secure content storage, either on-premises or on any customer-owned cloud.
 However, VIDIZMO offers its government and law enforcement customers the opportunity to leverage public cloud providers such as Microsoft Azure or Amazon Web Services (AWS) Government Cloud.